roobert/roobert.github.io/_posts/2022-12-03-Extending-Neovim.md

 most people, and more importantly, it comes with all the essentials pre-configured - but also allows customisation (enabling/disabling/configuration), and extension using additional plugins.
-Equally, if preferred, it is possible to manually configure the aforementioned plugins, however, the rest of thie article assumes that LunarVim is used.
+Equally, if preferred, it is possible to manually configure the aforementioned plugins, however the rest of thie article assumes that LunarVim is used.

 To read more about what LunarVim includes, the default plugin list can be found